 Then came Halloween – my favorite holiday – and in sheer desperation to get it out by week’s end, we took some creative liberties with the mail and sent out an over the top themed email.
 (Note to self: Calliope is best worshiped with bourbon).
 I was blown away by the responses – the most common and most rewarding were variants of “I usually delete these emails, but this one made me read the whole thing, word for word.”

 That was the “eureka” moment – we had fun writing it, it didn’t seem like work and people enjoyed reading it.
 We had made spam people wanted to eat!
-Since then we have done several great themes.
+And the data backs it up, I get consistent open rates over 40% and as high as 60%.
+I adjust days and times and themes trying to find the secret sauce, but to no avail yet.
+Since Halloween we have done several great themes.
 New Year’s resolutions, the Super Bowl and this week was Ground Hog Day.
 Next up is Valentines Day and I am particularly excited for International Haiku Day as well as Talk Like a Pirate Day later this year!